rackerlabs/docs-developer-blog/_posts/2018-07-24-redefine-tables-online-with-dbms-redefinition.md

 #### Connect to database

-The following sample demonstrates connecting by using privilege user to execute the table redefinition task:
+The following sample demonstrates connecting by using a privilege user to execute the table redefinition task:

     [oracle@vm215 ~]$ sqlplus / as sysdba